Mariah Carey: 2015–2017: #1 to Infinity, television and film projects

-2018–2019: Caution and Merry Christmas reissue
+2018–2024: Caution, The Meaning of Mariah Carey, and anniversary album reissues

-In 2018, Carey signed a worldwide deal with Live Nation Entertainment.
-The first commitment out of the deal was her new Las Vegas residency, The Butterfly Returns, which was launched in July 2018 to critical acclaim.
-Its first 12 shows in 2018 grossed $3.6 million, with dates later extending into 2019 and 2020.
-Following the residency, Carey embarked on her Mariah Carey: Live in Concert tour in Asia and returned to Europe with her All I Want for Christmas Is You concert series.
+In July 2018, Carey embarked on a new Las Vegas residency, the Butterfly Returns, which received critical acclaim.
+Following the residency, she embarked on her Mariah Carey: Live in Concert tour in Asia and returned to Europe with her All I Want for Christmas Is You concert series.
 In September 2018, Carey announced plans to release her fifteenth studio album later in the year.
-The project was announced alongside the release of a new song titled "GTFO", which she performed on September 21, 2018, when she headlined the 2018 iHeartRadio Music Festival.
-The album's lead single, "With You", was released in October and performed for the first time at the American Music Awards of 2018.
-The single became Carey's highest-charting non-holiday song on the US Adult Contemporary chart since "We Belong Together" in 2005.
-It was followed by a second single, "A No No".
-The album, titled Caution, was released on November 16, 2018, and received universal acclaim from critics; it debuted at number five on the Billboard 200.
+The project was announced alongside the release of a new song titled "GTFO".
+The album's lead single, "With You", was released in October and it became Carey's highest-charting non-holiday song on the US Adult Contemporary chart since "We Belong Together" in 2005.
+The album, titled Caution, was released on November 16, 2018, and received universal acclaim from critics.
 By December 2018, the album had been featured on numerous year-end lists by music critics and publications.

 In February 2019, Carey commenced the Caution World Tour in support of the album.
-Later in 2019, Carey engaged in a series of business and television ventures.
-On May 29, 2019, the film Always Be My Maybe, inspired by the song "Always Be My Baby", was published on Netflix.
-On September 18, 2019, Carey released "In the Mix", the theme song for the ABC sitcom Mixed-ish.
+On September 18, 2019, she released "In the Mix", the theme song for the ABC sitcom Mixed-ish.
 On November 1, 2019, Carey re-released her holiday album Merry Christmas for its 25th anniversary.
-The album package included the original album and another disc which include live performances from Carey's 1994 concert at St. John the Divine Church, several tracks from Merry Christmas II You, as well as other stand-alone singles such as "Lil Snowman" and "The Star".
-On December 5, 2019, it was announced that a mini-documentary titled Mariah Carey Is Christmas!, charting the creation and subsequent cultural legacy of "All I Want for Christmas Is You" was to be produced and broadcast on Amazon Music; it premiered later that month.
-Peaking at number one on the Billboard Hot 100 for the first time the same year, the song ended up giving Carey her nineteenth chart-topper in the US.
+In December, a mini-documentary titled Mariah Carey Is Christmas!, charting the creation and subsequent cultural legacy of "All I Want for Christmas Is You", premiered on Amazon Music.
+Peaking at number one on the Billboard Hot 100 the same year, the song became Carey's nineteenth chart-topper in the US.